sequelize/website/docs/models/indexes.md

 Another way to define an index is to use the `@Table` decorator on your model.
 This decorator accepts an `indexes` option, which is an array of index definitions.

-This option is able to define any and all indexes that can be defined using either the `@Index` decorator, or the `createIndexDecorator` API, but can be more cumbersome to use.
+This option can define any index that can be defined using either the `@Index` decorator, or the `createIndexDecorator` API, but it can be more cumbersome to use.
 Here is an example:

 ```ts
 import { Model, DataTypes } from '@sequelize/core';